-Between the lowest point (Playa San Ignacio, Huanipaca), placed at about 1,450 meters above sea level, and the highest point (Nevado Padreyoc, Santa Teresa), located at 5,771 meters above sea level, we discovered a great diversity of landscapes due to the different Ecological Floors existing along the route, each with its different Ecosystems.
+Between the lowest point (Playa San Ignacio, Huanipaca), placed at about 1,450 meters above sea level, and the highest point (Nevado Padreyoc, Santa Teresa), located at 5,771 meters above sea level, we discovered a great diversity of landscapes due to the different Ecological Floors existing in the area, each with its different Ecosystems.

 Considering that Choquequirao houses a dozen different Ecosystems, it is convenient to cluster them into macro-zones of life, which we will call Natural Regions.

 It is the transition region from the Andean zone to the Amazon.
 It corresponds to funds of inter-Andean valleys, fluvial-alluvial cones, steep hillside areas with some terraces.

 The atmosphere is warm, humid in the summer and, where there is enough soil, exists dense vegetation.